 The number of misses for open tables cache lookups.

 The page size used for the memory-mapped implementation of the XA recovery log.
-The default value is determined using getpagesize()
+The default value is determined using getpagesize().
+This variable is unused for the same reasons as described for Tc_log_max_pages_used.

 The number of threads in the thread cache.